shenlei149/reading/docs/english/NCE-Key-Structures.md

 ### 0404
 * Compare the word order in these two sentences:
   * *Why did he keep* so many old newspapers locked away there?
-  * She asked her father *why he kept* so many old newpapers locked away there.
+  * She asked her father *why he kept* so many old newspapers locked away there.
 * Compare these two sentences:
   * Instead of saying: She *was able to describe* the colours and figures printed on it.
   * We can say: She *succeeded in describing* the colours and figures printed on it.